Keith Bissell

 Keith Warren Bissell (12 February 1912 in Meaford, Ontario – 9 May 1992 in Newmarket, Ontario) was a Canadian composer, conductor, and music educator.
 He was particularly known for his choral music, which often implemented elements of Canadian folk music.
 A passionate educator, he was a pupil of Carl Orff and was influential in popularizing the Orff Schulwerk methodology within North America.
 From 1957 to 1958 he was President of the Ontario Music Educators' Association.
-He was conductor and Artistic Director of the National Youth Orchestra of Canada in 1970–1971.
-He also was vice-president of the Canadian Music Council for several years and president of the Canadian Music Centre from 1975-1977.
+He was conductor and artistic director of the National Youth Orchestra of Canada in 1970–1971.
+He also was vice-president of the Canadian Music Council for several years and president of the Canadian Music Centre from 1975 to 1977.